-- have signed up to social networking sites or tools (e.g. Facebook groups or Twitter feeds) - are on mailing lists that have been compiled for general commercial purposes (for example, a - business's customer records) - have signed up for email updates c) Communicating to your committed supporters and members of the public

-Are counted as members of the public unless they are also members or committed supporters of your organisation.
+- have signed up to social networking sites or tools (e.g. Facebook groups or Twitter feeds) - are on mailing lists that have been compiled for general commercial purposes (for example, a business's customer records) - have signed up for email updates are counted as members of the public unless they are also members or committed supporters of your organisation.